General Information

 How do I open Settings?

 Click the Settings (⚙) gear icon in the dock.
-A floating window opens with sections for Welcome, Channels, Models, and Debug Info.
+A floating window opens with sections for Welcome, Channels, Models, Connectors, OpenClaw Control, and Debug Info.

 How do I close or hide a floating window?